Samuel Iling-Junior

 A youth product of Chelsea and Juventus, Iling-Junior made his debut for reserve team Juventus U23 in the 2021–22 season, while also reaching the UEFA Youth League semi-finals with the U19 squad.
 In the following campaign, Iling-Junior started with Juventus Next Gen, scoring four goals in seven matches, and then was promoted to the first team in December 2022, after making his debut both in Serie A and Champions League.

-Iling-Junior has represented England at various youth international levels, having won a UEFA European Under-19 Championship in 2022.
+Iling-Junior has represented England at various youth international levels, having won a UEFA European Under-19 Championship in 2022 and UEFA European Under-21 Championship in 2025.

 Club career

 Early career

-Born in Islington, London, Iling-Junior joined Chelsea academy in 2011 at the age of eight, and spent nine years with the club.
+Born in Islington, London, to Congolese parents, Iling-Junior joined Chelsea academy in 2011 at the age of eight, and spent nine years with the club.
+He attended secondary school at St Aloysius' College, Highgate.
 He was promoted to the under-19s aged 16.
-In 2020, he decided to leave Chelsea, rejecting an athletic scholarship deal, attracting the interest from clubs such as Paris Saint-Germain, Bayern Munich, Borussia Dortmund and Juventus; he signed a three-year contract with the latter in September of that year.
+In 2020, he decided to leave Chelsea, rejecting an athletic scholarship deal, attracting interest from clubs such as Paris Saint-Germain, Bayern Munich, Borussia Dortmund and Juventus; he signed a three-year contract with the latter in September of that year.

 Juventus

 2020–2022

-On 7 October 2020, Iling-Junior was included in The Guardian's list of the 60 best talents in the world born in 2003.
+On 7 October 2020, Iling-Junior was included in The Guardian's list of the 60 best young talents in the world born in 2003.
 On 2 April 2021, he was first called up by Juventus U23 alongside his U19 teammate Gabriele Mulazzi for a Serie C match against Alessandria.
 He finished the 2020–21 season with four goals and seven assists in 28 matches for the under-19 team.

 On 22 August, he made his debut for Juventus U23 in a 3–2 win against Pro Sesto in the Coppa Italia Serie C. His Serie C debut came on 3 October, replacing Nikola Sekulov in the second half against Mantova.
 Iling-Junior was first called up to the first team on 21 May 2022, for a match against Fiorentina.

 In the 2021–22 season, he improved his stats, having played 36 matches and scored 13 goals.
 Iling-Junior also helped the U19s reach the UEFA Youth League semifinals, their best-ever placing in the competition.